tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 1. Free Bandwidth points.

-2. Bandwidth points TRX freezing.
+2. Bandwidth points TRX staking.

 3. Bandwidth points obtained by TRX burning, the rate = the number of bytes of the transaction * 1_000 SUN;